quantify-os/quantify-scheduler/docs/source/tutorials/Acquisitions.md

 acquisition
 ```

 The acquisition data is stored as an {class}`xarray.Dataset`.
 While it typically consists of multiple {class}`xarray.DataArray`s, this particular dataset contains only one {class}`xarray.DataArray`.
 This array corresponds to `acq_channel=0` as that was the only acquisition channel we used.
-Each `acq_index_<acq_channel>` value represents a 1 ns measurement, given that the Qblox backend employs a trace acquisition with a granularity of 1 ns.
+Each `trace_index_<acq_channel>` value represents a 1 ns measurement, given that the Qblox backend employs a trace acquisition with a granularity of 1 ns.
 The real and imaginary parts of the data correspond to the I and Q components, respectively.

 We can also plot these results with the following commands.
 Notice, that because the data is an {class}`xarray.Dataset`, it's very easy to plot and format the data.
 We only ran the schedule once, so `repetition=0`.